Distribution-Protocol/ERCProtocolDraft/README.md

 pragma solidity >=0.8.0 <0.9.0;

 /**
- * @notice This is the interface of the Validator Contract, the validator contract specifies the conditions that needs to be fulfilled,
+ * @notice This is the interface of the Validator Contract, the validator contract specifies the rules that needs to be fulfilled,
- * and enforce the fulfillment of these conditions.
-The Creator is required to first register these conditions onto a particular distribution,
+ * and enforce the fulfillment of these rules.
+The Creator is required to first register these rules onto a particular distribution,
  * identified by the hash of the distribution configuration (distHash).
  * When a collector wants to mint a copy of the distribution, or want to perform certain action that requires additional
  * permission, the collector will need to pass the validation by successfully calling the validate function.